cscott/3d-multimaterial/README.md

 bowden extruder on `LID1`, where the `PTFE_COUPLER` part would normally go.
 Assemble the `LID_Bracket`, `BASE_Bracket`, and two `CLASP_BRACKET_v2_0` parts; I printed these in a contrasting color.

-Use two `Glue_Joint` parts to assemble the lid and base halves.
+Use two `Glue_Joint` parts to assemble the lid and base halves;
+I recommend gluing both at once with the parts assembled into a complete circle so you can ensure that the gap between top and bottom is not too large as you glue them up.
+Otherwise you tend to get top and bottom halves which are ~178° of arc instead of 180°, and when you finally put top and bottom together you get a pacman which won't close completely.
+You can scale up the Z axis of the SPANNERHANDS `Flex_Seal` parts and then trim them into a wedge to kludge around the problem if this happens.

 I found the stock spool bearing mounts a little too tight, so I printed the 50mm spool at 102% to fit my 52mm-core diameter spools with the right fit for the bearings.
 I use the remix at